 - in the context of our relationship with our landlords, tenants, borrowers and suppliers (where necessary to the relationship, for example for monitoring compliance with the loan terms or headlease terms);

-- with third party agents, suppliers, operators, managers, sub-contractors, service providers and advisers who act on our behalf to help us administer our products and services including but not limited to such as firms that:
+- with selected third-party agents, suppliers, operators, managers, sub-contractors, service providers and advisers who act on our behalf to help us administer our products and services including but not limited to such firms that:

 - undertake property valuations or provide specialist property consultancy advice;